 APPOINTEESHIP RULES: Some people need help claiming their welfare benefits.
 If you become an appointee for someone it means you have the legal right to act on their behalf.

-ATTENDANCE ALLOWANCE: The Attendance Allowance scheme is a tax-free weekly benefit.
+ATTENDANCE ALLOWANCE: Having Attendance Allowance eligibility means you get the tax-free weekly benefit.
 It could help pay for your personal care if you are 65 or over with severe mental or physical disabilities.

 BENEFIT CALCULATORS: A benefits calculator helps you determine how much you can claim.
 You can also print or download the results from national and local government.